agrace339/Data-Center-Impact-Explorer/README.md

 The project combines several publicly available datasets, as follows.

-**Data on Data Centers**
+### Data on Data Centers

 * [FracTracker Alliance U.S. Data Centers Tracker](https://experience.arcgis.com/experience/5a4d072ad01449bba5698a80103fb909/page/About): Contains over 1,500 individual data centers in the U.S. with their precision locations and additional information.
 The data is allowed to be downloaded, shared, and used as long as proper credit is given to FracTracker. <mark>Should we include this data in the repository or not?</mark>

-**Data on Drought**
+### Data on Drought

 * <mark>Add here - note source(s), reuse permissions, whether data is reposted in this repository</mark>

-**Data on Electricity**
+### Data on Electricity

 * <mark>Add here - note source(s), reuse permissions, whether data is reposted in this repository</mark>

-**Data on Health**
+### Data on Health

 * <mark>Add here - note source(s), reuse permissions, whether data is reposted in this repository</mark>

-**Data on Politics**
+### Data on Politics

 * [National Neighborhood Data Archive (NaNDA) (ICPSR 38506)](https://www.icpsr.umich.edu/web/ICPSR/studies/38506#): Voter registration, turnout, and partisanship by county in the U.S. from 2004 to 2022.
 The data is public access as a TSV within a downloadable zip file with accompanying documentation, but requires having or making an account to download; redistribution of this dataset is not permitted, so the data is not included in this repository.
 * [American Local Government Elections Database](https://osf.io/mv5e6/overview): Local election results at the city and county level from 1989 to 2021.
 The data is open access under the CC-By Attribution 4.0 International license.
 This data was explored in `Inspection Data Center and Politics.ipynb` and `Preprocessing politics.ipynb` but ultimately found to not be comprehensive enough for our project goals, and so is not included in this repository.

+### Supporting Data

+* [RowZero FIPS code lists and location mapping](https://rowzero.com/datasets/fips-codes-lookup) (specifically sheet titled “Zip to County”): Provides conversion from ZIP code to FIPS code, which is necessary for joining on location between e.g. the data center data and political data.
+This dataset is free to use but requires a Row Zero account to download, and so is not reposted in this repository.

 ---